openhab/openhab-docs/introduction.md

 - To provide a uniform user interface and a common approach to automation rules across the entire system, regardless of the number of manufacturers and sub-systems involved
 - Giving you the most flexible tool available to make almost any home automation wish come true; if you can think it, odds are that you can implement it with openHAB.

-## What you need to know before you start
+## What You Need to Know Before You Start

 **When home automation just seems to work, it is always the result of hard work.**
 Home automation is fascinating and requires a considerable investment of your time.